Kosovo War: The slide to war (1995–1998)

-The crisis escalated in December 1997 at the Peace Implementation Council meeting in Bonn, where the international community (as defined in the Dayton Agreement) agreed to give the High Representative in Bosnia and Herzegovina sweeping powers, including the right to dismiss elected leaders.
-At the same time, Western diplomats insisted that Kosovo be discussed and that Yugoslavia be responsive to Albanian demands there.
-The delegation from Yugoslavia stormed out of the meetings in protest.
+The crisis escalated in December 1997 at the Peace Implementation Council meeting in Bonn, where the international community (as defined in the Dayton Agreement) met.
+At the meeting, international delegates insisted that Kosovo be discussed and that Yugoslavia be responsive to Albanian demands there.
+Russia, the United States and Germany had all supported using the conference to issue this warning, The Bosnian Serb and Yugoslav delegations left the meeting in protest.
 This was followed by the return of the Contact Group that oversaw the last phases of the Bosnian conflict and declarations from European powers demanding that Yugoslavia solve the problem in Kosovo.

 The KLA received financial and material support from the Kosovo Albanian diaspora.
 In early 1997, Albania collapsed into chaos following the fall of President Sali Berisha.
 Albanian Armed Forces stockpiles were looted with impunity by criminal gangs, with much of the hardware ending up in western Kosovo and boosting the growing KLA arsenal.
 Bujar Bukoshi, shadow prime minister in exile (in Zürich, Switzerland), created a group called FARK (Armed Forces of the Republic of Kosova).
 FARK and the KLA were initially rivals, but later FARK merged into the KLA.
 The Yugoslav government considered the KLA to be "terrorists" and "insurgents" who indiscriminately attacked police and civilians, while most Albanians saw the KLA as "freedom fighters".

 On 23 February 1998, the United States Special Envoy to the Balkans, Robert Gelbard, stated in Pristina that "the KLA was without any question a terrorist group."
 He later told the House Committee on International Relations that "while the KLA had committed 'terrorist acts,' it had 'not been classified legally by the U.S. Government as a terrorist organization.'"
-However, his 23 February statements have been seen as an unwitting "green light" to the Serbian crackdown that followed less than a week later.
+However, his 23 February statements have been seen as unwittingly giving a "green light" to the Serbian crackdown that followed less than a week later.

 War begins

-KLA attacks intensified, centering on the Drenica valley area with the compound of Adem Jashari being a focal point during the first attack on Prekaz in 22 January, where Yugoslav security forces were repelled in an attack on the compound, and were driven out of the village the next day by thousands of Jashari's supporters.
-Days after Robert Gelbard described the KLA as a terrorist group, Serbian police responded to the KLA attacks in the Likošane area, and pursued some of the KLA to Čirez, resulting in the deaths of four Serbian policemen, 16 Albanian fighters and 26 civilians in the attacks on Likoshane and Çirez.
+KLA attacks intensified, centering on the Drenica valley area with the compound of Adem Jashari being a focal point during the first attack on Prekaz on 22 January 1998, where Yugoslav security forces were repelled in an attack on the compound, and were driven out of the village the next day by thousands of Jashari's supporters.
+Days after Robert Gelbard described the KLA as a terrorist group, Serbian police responded to the KLA attacks in the Likošane area, and pursued some of the KLA to Ćirez, resulting in the deaths of four Serbian policemen, 16 Albanian fighters and 26 civilians in the attacks on Likoshane and Çirez.
 The KLA's goal was to merge its Drenica stronghold with their stronghold in Albania proper, and this would shape the first few months of the fighting.